Type fundamentals

 There are a number of text colors defined in GitLab.
 Color choice depends on the location and purpose of the text.

-The tertiary text color ($gray-400) has a 3.52 contrast ratio on white, which falls short of the 4.5:1 ratio needed to pass WCAG 2.2 SC 1.4.3 Contrast (Minimum) (Level AA).
-Inactive components are not required to have sufficient contrast, but we try to get as close as possible while still visually differentiating active and inactive text.
-Refer to the Forms pattern details for more information about placeholder text.
+The disabled text color has a 3.52 contrast ratio on white, which falls short of the 4.5:1 ratio needed to pass WCAG 2.2 SC 1.4.3 Contrast (Minimum) (Level AA).
+Disabled (inactive) elements are not required to have sufficient contrast, but we try to get as close as possible while still visually differentiating active and inactive text.
+Refer to the forms pattern details for more information about placeholder text.

 Last updated at: